Linear regression with unmatched data: a deconvolution perspective: Methodology

 For a random variable or vector $Z$, we denote by $F^Z$ its cumulative distribution function, that is $F^Z(z) = \PP(Z \le z), \ z \in \mathbb R$.
 In the case of a vector, the inequality should be considered component-wise.
 The equality in distribution $Y\eqd\beta^T_0 X + \epsilon$ yields

 where $\star$ denotes the convolution operator.
 Note that $\beta_0$ minimizes the function

 where $p \ge 1$ is an integer and $\mathbb{Q}$ is a positive measure on $\RR$.
-In this work we assume that $F^\epsilon$ is known.
+In this work, we focus on the case where $X$ has a continuous distribution.
+Also, we assume that $F^\epsilon$ is known.
 However, we do not assume that $\epsilon$ is necessarily Gaussian.
-In addition we focus on the case where $X$ has a continuous distribution.
+Note that the assumption that the noise distribution is known was made in all the prior works on unmatched regression.
+In the applications below, we relax this assumption by letting the scale parameter of the distribution of the noise unspecified.
+Deriving the theory for such a relaxation is still needed as the estimation procedure needs to be extended to allow for the additional estimator of the scale parameter.